Risk Factors Dashboard

 If we are unable to protect our clients’ intellectual property, our ability to generate business will be impaired.

 Our services either require us to develop intellectual property for clients or provide our personnel with access to our clients’ intellectual property.
 Because of the highly competitive nature of the pharmaceutical, biotechnology, medical device and chemical manufacturing industries and the sensitivity of our clients’ intellectual property rights, our ability to generate business would be impaired if we fail to protect those rights.
 Although our employees and contractors are required to sign non-disclosure agreements, any disclosure of a client’s intellectual property by an employee or contractor may subject us to litigation and may impair our ability to generate business either from the affected client or other potential clients.
-Although all of our employees and contractors are required to sign non-disclosure agreements, any disclosure of a client’s intellectual property by an employee or contractor may subject us to litigation and may impair our ability to generate business either from the affected client or other potential clients.
+In addition, we are required to enter into confidentiality agreements and our failure to protect confidential information of our clients may impair our business relationship.
 In addition, we are required to enter into confidentiality agreements and our failure to protect the confidential information of our clients may impair our business relationship.

 We may be subject to liability if our services or solutions for our clients infringe upon the intellectual property rights of others.

 It is possible that in performing services for our clients, we may inadvertently infringe upon the intellectual property rights of others.
+In such an event, the owner of the intellectual property may commence litigation seeking damages and an injunction against both us and our client, and the client may bring a claim against us.
 In such event, the owner of the intellectual property may commence litigation seeking damages and an injunction against both us and our client, and the client may bring a claim against us.
 Any infringement litigation would be costly.
 Even if we prevail, we will incur significant expenses and our reputation could be hurt, which would affect our ability to generate business and the terms on which we would be engaged, if at all.

 Common Stock Risks